akauppi/firebase-jest-testing/Writing tests.md

 ## Testing Cloud Function callables

-Whereas the other tests are run with `firebase-admin`, here you'll need to use a [Firebase client SDK](https://github.com/firebase/firebase-js-sdk), instead.
+Whereas the other tests are run with `firebase-admin`, here you'll need to use a [Firebase client SDK](https://github.com/firebase/firebase-js-sdk) since `firebase-admin` does not support "callables".

-Originally (before `0.0.2-beta.4`), this library had a `peerDependency` on the client Firebase library, but this is tedious since if you don't need to test callables, you are not required to have such a client.
-Also, `npm` doesn't seem to have a way to state that a peer dependency is *optional* (see [here](https://github.com/npm/npm/issues/3066)).

-All in all, please copy-paste the below code to your liking.
+>Note: We *might* bring back the client support as an <u>optional</u> dependency at some point, but at the moment (Apr 2021) Firebase is transitioning from a JS 8.x client API to `@exp` (ES modules based) API.
+We'll likely let this transitioning pass before taking a stand.
+Until then, please copy-paste the below code to your liking.

 ---